project-chip/connectedhomeip/examples/wifi-echo/esp32/README.md

 ### Connect the ESP32 to a 2.4GHz Network of your choice

-1. To connect the device to your network all you need to do is give it the credentials to your network via the `menuconfig` target.
+1. To connect the device to your network, give it the network details via the `menuconfig` target.

                 $ idf make menuconfig